 How snacking affects your health and weight

-The other day, I was listening to my favourite Doctor, Michael Mosley talking to a researcher about a recent snacking study on a few hundred people.
+The other day I was listening to the radio discussion about a recent snacking study on a few hundred people.
 The findings were very interesting:

 Fat around your middle